-In accordance with European law governing European Companies and applicable French law, the main responsibility of the Board of Directors is to determine the guiding principles of the Company's business plan and strategy and to monitor their application.
-With the exception of powers explicitly reserved to shareholders in Shareholders' Meetings and within the limits of the corporate purpose, SGL SE's Board addresses any matters related to the legal entity's performance and takes decisions regarding business issues concerning the Company.
-It designates the CEO and the persons effectively running the Company.
-It meets with the key function holders of SGL SE at least annually.
-It takes part in the sound and prudent management of the legal entity.
+In accordance with European law governing European Companies and applicable French law, the principal responsibility of the Board of Directors is to define the strategic orientations of the Company's business activities and ensures their implementation.
+With the exception of powers explicitly reserved to shareholders in Shareholders' Meetings and within the limits of the corporate purpose, the Board addresses all matters related to the Company's performance and takes decisions regarding business issues concerning the Company.
+It designates the CEO and the other persons effectively running the Company.
+It meets with the key function holders for SGL SE at least annually.
+It takes part in the sound and prudent management of the Company.
+It endeavors to promote long-term value creation by the company by considering the social and environmental aspects of its activities.
+If applicable, it proposes any statutory change that it considers appropriate.
+It regularly reviews, in relation to the strategy it has defined, the opportunities and risks, as well as the measures taken accordingly.
+To this end, the Board of Directors receives all of the information needed to carry out its tasks, notably from the executive officers.
 It is informed each quarter by management of the financial position, cash position and commitments of the Company.
 In accordance with legal provisions, it approves the financial statements, proposes dividends, and makes investment and financial policy decisions.
-It approves the Own Risk and Solvency Assessment ("ORSA") report and takes it into account when making decisions likely to have a significant impact on the legal entity.
+It is informed about market developments, the competitive environment and the most important issues at hand, including in the field of corporate social and environmental responsibility.
+It approves the Own Risk and Solvency Assessment ("ORSA") report and takes it into account when making decisions likely to have a significant impact on the Company.
 It approves certain policies as well as the SFCR and RSR reports.
 The Board also carries out the verifications and controls deemed necessary.